 Do most of your mornings feel a bit like a mad rush, especially on the weekdays?
 Wouldn’t it be nice to make a special occasion out of one of those rare relaxing mornings?

-It might sound a little fancy, especially if you have a love / hate relationship with the kitchen.
-But hang in there with me.
+It might sound a little fancy but hang in there with me.
 I’m definitely not one for fussy or fancy.
 I promise you can do this!

 Make an Easy “Gourmet” French Toast Bar

 While visiting my parents a couple weeks ago with my boys, we decided to make a french toast bar to spice up the regular old morning breakfast.
-Although we ended up with some fancy sounding plates like homemade apple cinnamon syrup and made-from-scratch orange pomegranate glaze with powdered sugar decorating our challah french toast, it was so easy that the boys helped in almost every step of the process.
+We made fancy-sounding french toast toppings like homemade apple cinnamon syrup and made-from-scratch orange pomegranate glaze.
+We decorated our challah french toast with powdered sugar.
+But have no fear, it was so easy that the boys helped in almost every step of the process.

 If you’re a kitchen guru, you can probably do this in your sleep.
-But if you’re a little intimated by or new to the “fancy food” kitchen scene, let me walk you through the steps to ensure you that your culinary skills are up to ‘Gourmet French Toast’ snuff.
+But if you’re a little intimated by or new to the “fancy food” kitchen scene, let me walk you through the steps to ensure you that your culinary skills are up to ‘Gourmet French Toast Bar’ snuff.

-Fresh fruits adds color, lots of flavor and look and taste lovely.
+Start by deciding which toppings you want to include on your french toast bar.
+Fresh fruits add color, lots of flavors, and look and taste lovely.
 Be sure to include some of these in your collection of toppings.

 We chose the following toppings for our french toast bar.
 If you’d like some more ideas, scan the menus of your favorite brunch spots to borrow some of their ideas for unique and seasonal topping combinations.